 APR requests that manuscripts not exceed 12,000 words (approximately 40 double-spaced pages in 12-point Times New Roman font), including references, tables, figures, and appendixes.

 Please double-space all submitted copy.
 Other formatting instructions, as well as instructions on preparing tables, figures, references, metrics, and abstracts, appear in the APA Publication Manual.

 Masked Review Policy

-The journal’s default policy is that of double-blind review that conceals author identities from reviewers, and conceals reviewer identities from authors.
+The journal’s default policy is that of double-anonymize review that conceals author identities from reviewers, and conceals reviewer identities from authors.
 If you choose this policy, please make every effort to ensure that the manuscript file for review contains no clues as to author identity (this includes the file label).

 Reviewer identities will not be disclosed to the authors unless the reviewers themselves request it (signed reviews are the option of the reviewer).

 Authors are invited to suggest the names of potential reviewers during the submission process.
 Please keep in mind that the potential reviewer should not be familiar with the work, not be a recent collaborator with the authors, not be from the same institution.

 At APR all submissions are initially checked by our editorial assistant for technical issues and adherence to submission policies.
 The manuscript may be sent back to authors for a number of reasons before it passes this phase and is moved into the formal review process.

 The first step in the formal review process consists of and initial review by our Editor-in-Chief to assure that manuscripts fit with the mission of our journal and that they are adequate in scope and scholarship.
 The Editor-in-Chief has the option to reject manuscripts at this stage, electing to end with the initial review process and not send out for full review.